-You need to prepare for our most likely emergencies, such as floods, earthquakes, pandemics and tsunamis, power outages and more.
+You need to prepare for our most likely emergencies, such as floods, fires, earthquakes, pandemics and tsunamis, power outages and more.

 In an emergency visit http://nelsontasmancivildefence.co.nz(external link)